hermehehe/shortestPath/README.md

 *UPDATE* filename - updates traffic data between all vertices in *filename*, traffic data should be given in the same format as the TRAFFIC command.
 Outputs "success" if at least one edge had traffic data updated, if not, outputs "failure".

-*LOWEST* a b - determines the weight of the lowest-weight path between vertices *a* and *b*.
-Outputs "lowest is x" if at least one path exists, otherwise outputs "failure".
+*LOWEST* a b - determines the weight of the lowest-weight path (fastest travel time) between vertices *a* and *b*.
+Outputs "lowest is ..." if at least one path exists, otherwise outputs "failure".